Steven D. Binder

 Steven D. Binder (born July 23, 1971) is an American screenwriter and film and television producer.
 He currently works on NCIS as a writer, executive producer, and showrunner.
 In addition, he is featured in the documentary, Journey to the Flames: 10 Years of Burning Man.
 He is both a battery tech patent holder and an iOS software developer.
-He is brothers with the renowned entrepreneur, Jeff Binder.
+He is brothers with entrepreneur Jeff Binder.